Hosts

 First Nations Tax Commission

-The First Nations Tax Commission supports First Nation governments in implementing property tax systems and expanding their jurisdiction.
-The FNTC provides helpful tools including sample laws and by-laws, standards and policies, and support and training to ensure First Nations are benefitting from their property tax systems and that property taxpayers are receiving high quality services.
+In supporting First Nation governments in implementing property tax systems and expanding their jurisdiction, the FNTC provides helpful tools including sample laws and by-laws, standards and policies, and support and training to ensure First Nations benefit from their property tax systems and that property taxpayers receive high-quality services.
+By creating the legal and administrative framework necessary for markets to work on First Nation lands, the FNTC supports First Nations to create a competitive First Nation investment climate, and use economic growth as the catalyst for greater First Nation self-reliance.

 Lands Advisory Board